circle-linux/leapp-data/README.md

 **NOTE: As this project is newly announced we HIGHLY recommend that you follow system administration best practices and make sure you have backups and/or snapshots of your system before you proceed.
 It is recommended to do a trial run in a sandbox to verify that migration worked as expected before you attempt to migrate any production system.**

-This guide contains steps on how to upgrade CentOS 7 to RHEL8 derivatives such as AlmaLinux, CentOS, Oracle, Rocky.
+This guide contains steps on how to upgrade CentOS 7 to RHEL8 derivatives such as CircleLinux, AlmaLinux, CentOS, Oracle, Rocky.

 To use this guide you need to install Vagrant and VirtualBox using the following
 documentation: